 To get to Elephanta Island, you have to take a ferry from Gateway of India: a huge archway built in commemoration of the visit by King George V and Queen Mary to India in 1911.
 When you arrive at the Gateway of India, you’ll see a small, low building to the right of the security entrance to the plaza.
 Various tickets are sold there, and you can get the ferry tickets to Elephanta Island at the third or fourth window from the left.
 The round-trip ticket costs 180 rupees (€2.35 or $2.80).
 Step through the security check and cross the plaza to just left of the Gateway.
 The ferry dock is right behind the Gateway itself; someone will point you to which boat to board.
 They leave frequently each day starting from about 9:00.

-If you want to ride on the top deck of the ferry, you’ll have to pay an additional 10 rupees (€0.13 or $0.15) once you’re on board.
+If you want to ride on the top deck of the ferry, you’ll have to pay an additional 10 rupees (€0.13 / $0.15) once you’re on board.

 When you arrive, you’ll have to pay 5 rupees to enter the island, plus another 10 rupees to take the train, if you want to.
 At the base of the hill, there’s a toilet: 5 rupees to use it.

-Yes, it’s worth it, primarily for Cave 1.
+So to answer the question: yes, it’s definitely worth it, primarily for Cave 1.
 The carvings there, even in their damaged state, are exquisite.
 It was also pleasant, if only for a couple of hours, to escape the constant noise of horns honking that forms the backdrop to life in Mumbai.
 I wouldn’t plan a whole trip to India around visiting Elephanta Island, but if you’re in Mumbai anyway, it’s worth the half-day it will take to see it.

 Have you been to Mumbai or Elephanta Island?
 What did you think of it?